nicewaytodoit/aleksandar.ristevski.me/src/pages/articles/2020-12-24---PM2-To-The-Rescue/index.md

   - "AWS"
   - "PM2"

-description: "How to use and install PM2 advanced process manager that can keeps alive your application in case of crash."
+description: "How to use and install PM2 advanced process manager that can keeps alive your application in case of a crash."
 ---

 First, we need to ask what is PM2?